 Bradford County Tax Collection Committee - Bradford County Tax Collection Committee is the Tax Collection Committee representing all taxing jurisdictions within Bradford County, Pennsylvania, as defined by Pennsylvania Act 32 of 2008.
 The Committee is comprised of representatives from each taxing jurisdiction.
 All actions of the Committee are approved by the representatives using a weighted voting system based on each taxing jurisdiction's percentage of earned income tax revenue and population.
 The Committee is responsible for overseeing the collection and distribution of earned income and net profit taxes within the Tax Collection District.
 Members of the Tax Collection District are comprised of all school districts and municipalities within the geographic boundaries of the Tax Collection District.
 Non-members are entities not included within the geographic boundaries of the Tax Collection District.
-Amounts remitted to the District from the Bradford County Tax Collection Committee amounted to \$461,429, net of the collection fee, for the year ended June 30, 2016.
+Amounts remitted to the District from the Bradford County Tax Collection Committee amounted to \$470,618, net of the collection fee, for the year ended June 30, 2017.

 Northern Tier Insurance Consortium - The District and other surrounding educational institutions created a joint venture, the Northern Tier Insurance Consortium (the "Consortium"), to provide adequate and affordable health, hospitalization, medical services and other insurance coverage to the District's employees and to stabilize the cost of this insurance over the long term.
 The governing body of the joint venture is comprised of a Director from each participating educational institution.
 The District pays an estimated monthly premium to the Consortium for health insurance coverage calculated by an annual actuarial assessment.
-The District's payments of monthly premiums amounted to \$1,544,836 for the year ended June 30, 2016.
+The District's payments of monthly premiums amounted to \$1,375,197 for the year ended June 30, 2017.
 The Consortium self funds all claims and utilizes a third party to manage the claims.

 Northern Tier Career Center - The school districts in Bradford County created the Northern Tier Career Center, to provide vocational-technical education opportunities for their students.
 The District appoints one member of the governing board.
 Consequently, the District does not have material control or fiscal responsibility over the Northern Tier Career Center.
-The District along with the other seven participating Districts share in the operating deficit or surplus of the Northern Tier Career Center.
-In the fiscal year ended June 30, 2006, the districts approved the Northern Tier Career Center capital improvement project and subsequent bond issue in the amount of \$9,200,000.
+The District along with the other seven participating Districts share in the operating deficit or surplus of the Northern Tier Career Center capital improvement project and subsequent bond issue in the amount of \$9,200,000.
 By approving this project, the District agreed to an additional tuition increase to be used for funding the debt service of the project.
 The original bond issue was refunded in the fiscal year ended June 30, 2012 by issuing new bonds in the amount of \$7,965,000.
 The District's original net tuition requirement related to the original bond issue was \$874,920.
-The District's net tuition requirement related to the refunded bond issue is \$757,472 in total and \$69,254 for the fiscal year ended June 30, 2016.
+The District's net tuition requirement related to the refunded bond issue is \$757,472 in total and \$69,658 for the fiscal year ended June 30, 2017.